Average Weather in At Tāj Libya

 The calmer time of year lasts for 4.8 months, from October 8 to March 2.
 The calmest day of the year is December 9, with an average hourly wind speed of 7.4 miles per hour.

 Average Wind Speed

 The predominant average hourly wind direction in At Tāj is from the north throughout the year.

 To characterize how pleasant the weather is in At Tāj throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit At Tāj for general outdoor tourist activities are from late February to early April and from mid October to early December, with a peak score in the second week of November.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit At Tāj for general outdoor tourist activities are from late February to early April and from mid October to early December, with a peak score in the first week of November.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit At Tāj for hot-weather activities are from mid April to late May and from late August to late October, with a peak score in the first week of October.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.

 Our cloud cover score is 10 for fully clear skies, falling linearly to 9 for mostly clear skies, and to 1 for fully overcast skies.

 Our precipitation score, which is based on the three-hour precipitation centered on the hour in question, is 10 for no precipitation, falling linearly to 9 for trace precipitation, and to 0 for 0.04 inches of precipitation or more.